 Many expats and travelers enjoy wandering around in foreign markets to give them a feel for the culture of the country and discover treasures to buy.
-I trust you’ve taken careful notes and remember my post here of some months ago about my shopping excursion in the sprawling Makola Market in Accra, Ghana, West Africa and you’ll remember all the wondrous things that can be procured in its many maloderous alleys (thunderstones, dried shrimp, fabric, beads, deep-fried turkey tails, etc.).
+I trust you’ve taken careful notes and remember my post here about my shopping excursion in the sprawling Makola Market in Accra, Ghana, West Africa and you’ll remember all the wondrous things that can be procured in its many maloderous alleys (thunderstones, dried shrimp, fabric, beads, deep-fried turkey tails, etc.).

 This time I want to take you along on a trip to the Vernissage, a fabulous flea market in Yerevan, the capital of Armenia, a small country in the Caucasus Mountains.
 It is a market of a totally different character, which is not surprising as it is located on a different continent and has a different cultural flavor.
 I must apologize for not having an amusing or scary story to offer along the way, but perhaps the photos will make up for it.